Fanjie-Li/Curriculum-Vitae/content/talk/ISMIR17/index.md

   postcode: ''
   country:

-summary: This talk presents Fanjie's thesis project proposal. *Note - This talk present the preliminary study design.
-The study design has been further refined in the final dissertation project.*
+summary: This talk presents Fanjie's thesis project proposal. 【 **Note** 】This talk present the preliminary study design.
+The study design has been further refined in the final dissertation project.
 abstract: ""

 # Talk start and end times.